dart-archive/angulardart.org/site/tutorial/06-ch04-directive.markdown

 <hr class="spacer" />

 <h3 id="table-angular-annotations">Table: Angular annotations</h3>
-<p>The Recipe Book app now uses all two of Angular’s directive classes.
+<p>The Recipe Book app now uses all both of Angular’s annotation classes.
 The following table summarizes how you typically use these annotations, and whether they create a new scope.</p>